Privatized Banking: High Cash Value and Long-Term Growth

 Why PUAs Aren’t Superior to Base Premium

-You may think, why not fund a policy with PUAs, and skip base premium altogether?
-Too much PUA’s and you turn your policy into a Modified Endowment Contract (MEC), losing your tax advantages.
+You may think, why not fund cash value life insurance with PUAs, and skip base premium altogether?
+Too much PUA’s and you turn your life insurance into a Modified Endowment Contract (MEC), losing your tax advantages.
 Secondly, you don’t want to overlook the value of having a robust death benefit equal to your human life value.

 While base premiums and PUAs make up the majority of your premiums, there’s one more type of premium that we need to discuss: the term rider.

-As with the PUA rider, we are discussing a rider, which is an addition onto your whole life policy, not a separate policy.
+As with the PUA rider, we are discussing a rider, which is an addition onto your whole life policy.
 This rider provides term insurance inside of the whole life policy to boost the death benefit to satisfy the MEC rules.

 This rider does have a cost.
 However, the cost is minimal to add significant death benefit.
 And, it’s worth it to pay for the peace of mind that you’ll continue to grow your money tax-advantaged.
 It’s also preferable that your term rider is convertible.

 Like with all term insurance, this portion of the policy is like renting insurance.
-You’re borrowing the death benefit for a timeframe.
+You’re borrowing the coverage for a timeframe.
 After that timeframe, the premium discontinues, and that portion of the death benefit expires.

 The term rider prevents the policy from MEC’ing, allowing you to maintain your tax-advantaged growth of the entire policy throughout its lifetime.